 AUDITION

-Entrance to both the Chamber Music and the Soloists programme is by audition.
+Entrance to both the Part-time and the Soloists programme is by audition.
 Students are expected to perform a varied programme of 5 – 10 min (chamber music programme) and 10 – 15 min (soloists programme).
 Part of the audition process is an interview, including the instrumental teacher, to discuss the best possible programme for the individual student.

 INTERVIEW